Where the investigations related to President Trump stand

 OTHER QUESTIONS TO CONSIDER:

 —WHAT ABOUT OBSTRUCTION OF JUSTICE?
 That is another unresolved question that Mueller is pursuing.
-Investigators have examined key episodes such as Trump's firing of FBI Director James Comey and Trump's fury over Sessions' recusal.
+Investigators have examined key episodes such as Trump's firing of FBI Director James Comey and Trump's fury over Attorney General Jeff Sessions' recusal.

 —WHAT DOES TRUMP HAVE TO SAY ABOUT ALL THIS?
 Trump has repeatedly slammed the Mueller investigation as a "witch hunt" and insisted there was "NO COLLUSION" with Russia.
 He also says his former lawyer Cohen lied to get a lighter sentence in New York.